NG911 Service Requests & FCC 24-78: A Quick Guide for PSAPs

 By a unanimous vote on July 18, 2024, the Federal Communications Commission took a groundbreaking step forward to accelerate the transition to end-to-end Next Generation 911 (NG911) in the United States.
 The Commission’s action will boost efforts to modernize emergency services by advancing the transition to an IP-based 911 system, promising faster, more efficient responses during critical situations.

 The PSAP community is pleased with the outcome.
-Upon news of the vote, Brian Fontes, CEO of the National Emergency Number Association, remarked that the ruling would be an opportunity for stakeholders to work together on a plan forward and that the move would improve 911 services “for everyone, especially those who depend on inclusive services, like deaf or hard-of-hearing individuals.”
+Upon news of the vote, Brian Fontes, CEO of the National Emergency Number Association (NENA), remarked that the ruling would be an opportunity for stakeholders to work together on a plan forward and that the move would improve 911 services “for everyone, especially those who depend on inclusive services, like deaf or hard-of-hearing individuals.”

 Aside from improved accessibility and inclusivity, there are several motivating factors behind the push to IP.